 Pumpkin Pancakes are so easy to make and bake up thick and fluffy!
 They are special enough for Thanksgiving breakfast but simple enough for any fall morning.

-Adding pumpkin puree makes baked goods moist and tender.
+Adding pumpkin purée makes baked goods moist and tender.
 Our Pumpkin Cream Cheese Muffins, Pumpkin Muffins, and Pumpkin Crunch Cake are some of our favorite things to make during this season.

-How to make Pumpkin Pancakes from scratch
+How to make this recipe

 It’s really easy and quick!
-In one bowl combine all the wet ingredients, in another bowl combine all the dry ingredients, then pour the dry ingredients in the bowl with the wet ingredients and stir until combined.
-You can use a spatula or a whisk for that, just make sure not to overmix the batter.
-Cook the pancakes in a wide pan or on a griddle.
-Flip when the bubbles on the surface pop and leave holes.
+In a large bowl combine all the wet ingredients, in another bowl combine all the dry ingredients, then pour the dry ingredients into the bowl with the wet ingredients and stir until combined.
+You can use a spatula or a whisk for that, just make sure not to over-mix the batter.

 - If you have an orange on hand, adding 1 Tbsp of orange zest makes these pancakes even more delicious.